zriyansh/signoz.io/src/pages/technical-writer-program.md

 - We use Notion for writing articles.
 Once you're accepted into our writer's program, we will give you access to a notion workspace.

 - You can create the first draft there.
 Our team will be in touch with you throughout the writing process.
 You can get clarification on any question you have.

+- If the first draft deviates significantly from our expectations, we may choose not to publish it on our blog.

 - We use the commenting feature in Notion to provide feedback and to collaborate.
 You can tag our team members if you need their input anywhere.